Updated December 2017

 Separate facilities that provide elementary or secondary education to these student populations are eligible for support if the law in that state includes education for students in these populations within its definition of elementary or secondary education and if the school facility fits within the definition of an elementary or secondary school.

-Home-based Head Start programs are not eligible for support from the Schools and Libraries Program.
+Home-based Head Start programs are not eligible for support from the E-rate Program.
 In some states, non-traditional student populations are eligible for support but the separate facilities in which their education is provided are not.
-If the facility is not eligible but the students are served by a specific school district, that district must include the students eligible for the National School Lunch Program (NSLP) in its weighted average discount calculation but cost-allocate out any services provided to them at separate facilities (in other words, any buildings that are not part of an eligible school).
+If the facility is not eligible but the students are served by a specific school district, that district must include the students eligible for the National School Lunch Program (NSLP) in its discount calculation but cost-allocate out any services provided to them at separate facilities (in other words, any buildings that are not part of an eligible school).

-In order to be eligible to receive support from the Schools and Libraries Program, Head Start entities must meet the federal and state definitions of elementary school.
+In order to be eligible to receive support from the E-rate Program, Head Start entities must meet the federal and state definitions of elementary school.
 This means that the state must first consider these facilities to be schools and then USAC will determine if Head Start schools in a particular state are eligible.

 It is possible that some Head Start programs in a state will be able to meet both parts of the test and therefore be eligible for funding, while others will not.
 For example, a Head Start center that is not considered a school in a particular state is not eligible for funding even if the Eligibility Table indicates that Head Start facilities in that state are eligible.
 You should check with your state department of education for more information on your status.